socomsystems/documentation/user_manual/files/access_webdav.rst

 Problem
 ^^^^^^^
-Cannot map Nextcloud as a WebDAV drive in Windows using self-signed certificate.
+Cannot map cyfrSpaces as a WebDAV drive in Windows using self-signed certificate.

 Solution
 ^^^^^^^^

   #.
-Go to the your Nextcloud instance via your favorite Web browser.
+Go to the your cyfrSpaces instance via your favorite Web browser.
   #.
 Click through until you get to the certificate error in the browser status
      line.
   #.
 View the cert, then from the Details tab, select Copy to File.